qrzn23/min/wip/magick/content.md

 It is deplorable that nobody should have recorded in a systematic form the results of our investigations of the Astral Light.
 We have no account of its properties or of the laws which obtain in its sphere.
 Yet these are sufficiently remarkable.
 We may briefly notice that, in the Astral Light, two or more objects can occupy the same space at the same time without interfering with each other or losing their outlines.

 In that Light, objects can change their appearance completely without suffering change of Nature.
 The same thing can reveal itself in an infinite number of different aspects; in fact, it identifies itself by so doing, much as a writer or a painter reveals himself in a succession of novels or pictures, each of which is wholly himself and nothing else, but himself under varied conditions, though each appears utterly different from its fellows.
 In that Light one is “swift without feet and flying without wings”; one can travel without moving, and communicate without conventional means of expression.
 One is insensible to heat, cold, pain, and other forms of apprehension, at least in the shapes which are familiar to us in our bodily vehicles.
 They exist, but they are appreciated by us, and they affect us, in a different manner.
 In the Astral Light we are bound by what is, superficially, an entirely different series of laws.
-We meet with obstacles of a strange and subtle character ; and we overcome them by an energy and cunning of an order entirely alien to that which serves us in earthly life.
+We meet with obstacles of a strange and subtle character; and we overcome them by an energy and cunning of an order entirely alien to that which serves us in earthly life.
 In that Light, symbols are not conventions but realities, yet (on the contrary) the beings whom we encounter are only symbols of the realities of our own nature.
 Our operations in that Light are really the adventures of our own personified thoughts. **The universe is a projection of ourselves; an image as unreal as that of our faces in a mirror, yet, like that face, the necessary form of expression thereof, not to be altered save as we alter ourselves.**^[This passage must not be understood as asserting that the Universe is purely subjective.
 On the contrary, the Magical Theory accepts the absolute reality of all things in the most objective sense.
 But all perceptions are neither the observer nor the observed; they are representations of the relation between them.
 We cannot affirm any quality in an object as being independent of our sensorium, or as being in itself that which it seems to us.
 Nor can we assume that what we coenize is more than a partial phantom of its cause.
 We cannot even determine the meaning of such ideas as motion, or distinguish between time and space, except in relation to some particular observer.
 For example, if I fire a cannon twice at an interval of 3 hours, an observer on the Sun would note a difference of some 200,000 miles in space between the shots, while to me they seem “in the same place.”
 Moreover, I am incapable of perceiving any phenomenon except by means of the arbitrary instruments of my senses; it is thus correct to say that the Uni verse as I know it is subjective, without denying its objectivity.]
 The mirror may be distorted, dull, cloudcd, or cracked j and to tins extrart, due reflection of ourselves may be false even in respect of its symbolic presentation.
 In that Light, therefore, all that we do is to discover ourselves by means of a sequence of hieroglyphics, and the changes which we apparently operate are in an objective sense illusions.

 But the Light serves us in this way.
 It enables us to see ourselves, and therefore to aid us to initiate ourselves by showing us what we are doing.
 In the same way a watchmaker uses a lens, though it exaggerates and thus falsifies the image of the System of wheels which he is trying to adjust.
 In the same way, a writer employs arbitrary characters according to a meaningless convention in order to enable his reader by retranslating them to obtain an approximation to his idea.